HSABC Webinar: Anti-Oppressive De-escalation Skills

 In this Anti-Oppressive De-Escalation Skills training, we explore ways to center clients and help them in ways that don't perpetuate or exasperate power inequities.

-We will look at ways to self-regulate, hold space for clients that may be displaying aggressive behaviours, and learn ways to de-escalate intense situations.
+We will look at ways to self-regulate, hold space for clients who may be displaying aggressive behaviours, and learn ways to de-escalate intense situations.

-Approaching clients in this manner helps nurture and foster relationships where people feel safe, happy, and housed.
-This approach provides stability and safety needed for clients to work on the areas of their lives they identify as needing work.
+Approaching clients this way helps nurture and foster relationships where people feel safe, happy, and housed.
+This approach provides the stability and safety needed for clients to work on the areas of their lives they identify as needing work.